hardkoro/cv/README.md

   - Remove cron jobs by introducing an event-driven architecture to the warehouse space allocation serivce using RabbitMQ

-  - Automate printing of the warehouse labels
+  - Automate printing of the warehouse labels, reduce paper utilization

   - Integrate warehouse space allocation service with prediction-based forecasts from external service

+  - Create an ETL-service to transform SKU data from external services into warehouse space allocation service

 </details>